 The pension fund investment will be made in the form of bonds with an interest rate of 8%.
 The renewable energy company’s bonds will be redeemed after five years.
 “Sunly will have solar power plants with a nominal capacity of 37 MW in Poland and 3.2 MW in Estonia by the end of 2020,” explained Sunly director Priit Lepasepp.
 “We’ll be using the LHV investment to fully develop and construct an additional 100 MW of solar capacity.”
 Poland is an attractive market thanks to state interest in supporting the development of solar power and holding renewable energy reverse auctions.

 LHV pension fund portfolio manager Maarja Pärs says that three important aspects make the Sunly investment special.
 “We’re contributing to the growth of Estonian capital abroad, we’re championing the rise of green energy and we’re earning decent returns for our pension clients,” she said.
 “Thus, that’s three good things in one.”
 Pärs added that in making investments LHV is always guided by the principle that every injection of capital should be based on mutually beneficial relations.
 “Sunly’s growing very nicely at the moment and we feel we can be of use to each other as it continues to grow,” she explained.

 In addition to Poland, Sunly is also constructing solar parks in Estonia, where the company is developing wind parks both on land and at sea.
-In its 1,5 year of operations, it has invested 25 million euros in renewable energy.
+In its 1,5 year of operation, it has invested 25 mEUR in renewable energy.